 It is important to note that, even with sophisticated encryption and strong security measures, no software platform or messaging app can be truly HIPAA compliant.
 This is because HIPAA compliance is as much about how the users use the software as it is about the software itself.

 It is possible for developers to design software which can support HIPAA compliance and incorporate all the necessary safeguards to ensure the confidentiality, integrity, and availability of ePHI.
-However, those controls can easily be undermined by its users.
+However, those controls can sometimes be circumnavigated by users.

 HIPAA also requires audit controls – See 45 CFR § 164.312(b).
 This is another area in which the use of WhatsApp is not HIPAA compliant.
 Messages and attachments are saved to the device, although the user can easily delete them.
 WhatsApp does not retain a record of messages that have been delivered.
 That would mean that all data in the account would need to be backed up and retained.
 Currently, if you switch phones, your account will be preserved, but your messages will not be.

-There is some ambiguity as to whether a business associate agreement would need to be signed with WhatsApp.
+There is some ambiguity as to whether a business associate agreement would need to be signed with WhatsApp – if WhatsApp was HIPAA compliant.
 Since all data transmitted through WhatsApp is sent through an encrypted tunnel, WhatsApp could be a mere conduit for information by HIPAA legislation.
 If this is the case, then a business associate agreement would not be required between the CE and WhatsApp for them to use the service.

 Some companies that provide messaging services have access to the key to decrypt data sent in encrypted messages, and will comply with law enforcement requests and divulge information if they receive a subpoena, court order, or search warrant.